Bible memory is much easier to CONTINUE doing than to START doing!

-The trouble is, in the classic “tug-of-war” between your flesh and your spirit, the one you feed always wins.
-So you have to decide deliberately to feed your spirit, to make it stronger.
+The difficulty is: in the classic “tug-of-war” between your flesh and your spirit, the one you feed always wins!
+So you have to decide deliberately to feed your spirit; to make it stronger.
 In the past your spirit has been weak and emaciated.

 But good news: feelings follow faith!

 You have to begin with a step of faith.

 Think of it like this.
 If you decided to build up your muscles and began lifting weights today, would you look at your muscles after only the first workout or two and say, “I don’t see any difference.
 This isn’t working!”?

 Of course not.
 Everyone knows it’s going to take time.
 But if you exercised diligently, by the same time a year later you’d be amazed at how much stronger you were.

 In the same way, Bible memory takes time also.

 When it comes to strengthening your muscles, no matter how diligent you are in doing your exercises, there will be a last day.
 It’s inevitable, because our bodies were designed to wear out.